The Alberta Library

 "Using the WorldCat Search API, the WAYF interface can also perform a 'check against local holdings,' and if an item is owned by the local library, it can drive user traffic back to the native OPAC," Jason explained.
 "Local in this case can mean either a single library or a group of libraries.
 If libraries index OCLC control numbers, the WAYF interface will take users to the item in their catalogue so that their requests are fulfilled quickly and efficiently."

-WAYF provides users the 'discovery to delivery' experience they want.
+WAYF provides users with the discovery-to-delivery experience they want.
 It has improved lending processes for both library staff and users.
 It has also enhanced collaboration among TAL's member libraries.

 - Formed in 1997 with 49 member libraries in more than 300 locations

 - In May 2013, the two billionth holding was set through an automated process by TAL member University of Alberta Libraries in Edmonton

 - In January 2014, TAL Online was awarded the Association for Library Collections & Technical Services' Outstanding Collaboration Citation